Add stablecoin checkout without rebuilding payments

 This article works best as part of a broader rollout cluster, not as a standalone read.

-Build payment ops before expansion
+Make payment status clear before expansion

 - Keep reporting grouped by quoted currency, chain, and payment status.